 Cutlery & Silverware Trading License in Dubai: Cost and Requirements

 Dubai's position as a global trade corridor makes it one of the most strategic locations in the world to establish a cutlery and silverware trading business.
 Whether you are an established manufacturer seeking a regional distribution hub or an entrepreneur entering the GCC market for the first time, the UAE's free zone ecosystem offers a compelling launchpad.
-This guide covers everything you need to know about obtaining a Cutlery and Silverware Trading Licence (Activity Code 4759.87) at Dubai South Business Hub Free Zone, including costs, requirements, and the steps to get started.
+This guide covers everything you need to know about obtaining a Cutlery and Silverware Trading License (Activity Code 4759.87) at Dubai South Business Hub Free Zone, including costs, requirements, and the steps to get started.

 Dubai's Market Opportunity for Cutlery and Silverware Trade